 My abiding interests and passions—besides raising my children—are reading, hiking, porch sitting, and trying to grow a little every day in my spiritual life.
 I have been a secretary, library assistant, and a janitor.
 My husband is a carpenter and handyman.
 And both of us want to write.

 I used to write.
-Poetry, essays, fiction—even got published a time or two, but the past twenty years have been hard ones.
+Poetry, essays, fiction—even made a bit of money at it—but the past twenty years have been hard ones.
 They’ve taken a toll, and I’ve lost something.
 Oh sure, I still write, but it comes hard.
-That’s why I started this blog—to see if I can find what I lost and to see if I can ever hope to become a real writer.
+That’s why I started this blog—to see if I can find what I lost and to see if I can ever hope to become a real writer again.

 Thanks for reading.
 I appreciate it.